Citrus Fruits Increase Gut Bacteria That May Lower Depression Risk: Study

 The findings suggest that citrus alters the gut microbiota, specifically by supporting a beneficial gut bacterium called Faecalibacterium prausnitzii (F. prausnitzii), which is associated with a reduced risk of depression.
 The study also indicates that flavonoids—compounds found in the peel and juice that give fruits their color and flavor—play a central role in this protective effect.

-Dr. Raaj Mehta, instructor in medicine at Harvard Medical School, attending physician at Massachusetts General Hospital, and corresponding author of the study, told The Epoch Times via email that eating citrus boosts the abundance of F. prausnitzii, helping regulate neurotransmitters involved in depression.
+Dr. Raaj Mehta, instructor in medicine at Harvard Medical School, attending physician at Massachusetts General Hospital and corresponding author of the study, told The Epoch Times via email that eating citrus boosts the abundance of F. prausnitzii, helping regulate neurotransmitters involved in depression.

-“Diet matters as much for your mental health as it does for physical health.
-If comfort foods make you feel happy in the short term, why can’t healthy foods like citrus—’mood foods’—make you feel happier in the long term?” he added.
+“Diet matters as much for your mental health as it does for physical health,” he said.
+“If comfort foods make you feel happy in the short term, why can’t healthy foods such as citrus—’mood foods’—make you feel happier in the long term?”

 Citrus, Gut Microbiota, and Depression Risk

 The study, published in Microbiome on Nov.
 14, investigated the connection between citrus consumption, depression, and gut health.
-Researchers analyzed dietary patterns, depression status, blood metabolites, and gut bacteria in stool samples from more than 32,000 middle-aged women in the Nurses’ Health Study 2 (NHS2), a long-term observational study tracking women’s health designed to investigate the relationship between various lifestyle factors and the risk of chronic diseases.
+Researchers analyzed dietary patterns, depression status, blood metabolites, and gut bacteria in stool samples from more than 32,000 middle-aged women in the Nurses’ Health Study 2 (NHS2), a long-term observational study tracking women’s health that was designed to investigate the relationship between various lifestyle factors and the risk of chronic diseases.

 Microbes Regulate Inflammation

 Of the 144 identified gut microbial species among participants, 15 were associated with citrus intake.
-Citrus consumption enriched 11 microbes, such as Faecalibacterium prausnitzii, Clostridium leptum, and Bifidobacterium longum.
+Citrus consumption enriched 11 microbes, such as F. prausnitzii, Clostridium leptum, and Bifidobacterium longum.
 These bacteria break down dietary fiber and produce short-chain fatty acids, which help regulate inflammation, support immune and metabolic function, and influence communication between the gut and the brain.

-Meanwhile, four bacterial species associated with adverse health outcomes, such as ulcerative colitis and obesity, decreased with higher citrus intake.
+Four bacterial species associated with adverse health outcomes, such as ulcerative colitis and obesity, decreased with higher citrus intake.

 Notably, many citrus micronutrients are linked with an abundance of beneficial F. prausnitzii.
 This suggests that citrus benefits may result from the synergistic effects of multiple compounds enriching this beneficial bacterium.